November 25, 2022

 Defence Construction Canada (DCC) is a Crown Corporation that delivers infrastructure and environmental projects for the armed forces.
 When DCC needed larger and stronger arches to carry the increased live loads of their newer Leopard 2 Tanks over waterways at CFB Gagetown, AIL’s deep-corrugated Ultra-Cor was the perfect choice.

 AIL had previously designed and supplied a 9.3 m span Super-Cor stream crossing for CFB Gagetown in 2019.
 DCC had shown a keen interest in using another buried metal bridge for this stream crossing ever since then.
 Ultra-Cor, with its superior load-carrying ability at wide spans, provided a great solution for the increased load capacity of this 19.6 m project.

 We also designed and supplied an efficient headwall/wingwall solution via our MSE Precast Panel Walls.
-In this latest project, we value engineered the structure with a protective epoxy coating, on the leg sections only, to deliver a design service life of over 75 years.
+In this latest project, we value engineered the structure with a protective Best-Kote coating, on the leg sections only, to deliver a design service life of over 75 years.

 Load and soil conditions required extensive pre-design analysis

 This wider span arch with a heavy live load had to be analyzed to validate the design of the structure under dead and live load conditions.
 Additionally, the bearing capacity of the underlying foundation soils was low and needed analysis to determine design limits for the foundation design.